cgalpin92/project-portfolio1-moonlandingmuseum/README.md

   - I confirm that all Headers and text are clear to read for the user.
 That the Header and Navigation Menu are clearly defined and easy to navigate.
 That sections on each of the pages; Home Page, The Mission, The Astronauts, Visit Us and Volunteer with Us, are defined clearly to the user and that the content is easy to understand.

   - I have tested that the form works.
-The form will only complete and navigate the user to the confirmation page if the Name, Phone Number, Email Address and Age confirmation are completed.
+The form will only complete and navigate the user to the confirmation page if the Name, Phone Number, and Email Address are completed.
 I have tested the Submit button and it successfully takes you to the confirmation landing page.

 ### Validator Testing